Chief Thomas A. Ogden Jr.

 Sgt.
 Nello Bruno

 Sgt.
 Bruno began his law enforcement career with Ocean City Police Department (MD) in 2001.
 He joined the Carnegie Mellon University Police Department in 2004.
 Sgt.
 Bruno completed his basic police training at the Eastern Shore Criminal Justice Academy in 2001 and at the Indiana University of Pennsylvania Criminal Justice Training Center in 2004.
 He obtained a Bachelor’s Degree in Justice Studies from Fort Hays State University and has attended numerous in-service training courses.
 In 2010, Sgt.
 Bruno was assigned as the department’s Criminal Investigator.
-In 2013, Sgt Bruno was promoted to Police Sergeant and was assigned to supervise a patrol shift.
+In 2013, Sgt Bruno was promoted to Patrol Sergeant and was assigned to supervise a patrol shift.
 Sgt.
 Bruno's additional responsiblities include overseeing the patrol function of the department and all department technology.